LINUX-OASIS/FANSPEED-CONTROL-THINKPAD-CLI/README.md

 - ⚡ **Control Fan Modes**: Set manual, automatic, or custom fan speed profiles.
 - 🖥️ **ThinkPad Specific**: Optimized for Lenovo ThinkPad models on Linux.
 - 🛠️ **Easy CLI Usage**: No GUI, no bloat—just pure terminal power.
-- 🏁 **Boot-Time Fan Level**: Start your ThinkPad with a pre-set fan speed (like a server!) for instant cooling, noise, or performance.
 - 🔒 **Open Source (GPLv3)**: Fork, hack, and contribute freely!

 ---